-- Registering for 8 or more credits of course work and/or dissertation and/or internship - · Registering for 4 or more credits of dissertation - Registering for one or more credits of dissertation, dissertation continuation, or internship; doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year; and having approval by the dissertation chair or internship supervisor that full-time work is being done.
-Students may not take more than 16 credits during a semester.
+- Registering for 8 or more credits of course work and/or dissertation and/or internship - Registering for 4 or more credits of dissertation - Registering for one or more credits of dissertation, dissertation continuation, or internship; doing "full-time" work on the dissertation or internship as defined by at least 24 hours a week or 720 hours per year; and having approval by the dissertation chair or internship supervisor that full-time work is being done.
+Students may not take more than 16 credits during a semester. - Registering for LEAD600 allows a student to be considered a full-time student.